tmcphee/cyberghostvpn/README.md

 See the firewall section located in start.sh for details.

+## Work in progress
+- Logging in using enviroement variables
+- In the meantime open image console use `sudo cyberghostvpn --setup` to login then restart the container

 ## Disclaimer
 This project was developed independently for personal use.
 CyberGhost has no affiliation, nor have control over the content or availability of this project.